 Here’s something to consider:

 Scan and Share.
 You can use the scanning time to collect family stories.
 Or write down important information on the backs of the originals if no one has done it yet.
 And thanks to the wonders of our Instant Digital Age, you can burn a set onto a CD and hand it to the family member who owns the originals.
 Regular CDs are fine as long as it’s only for short term storage.
-For long term storage, I recommend MAM-A Gold CDs or an external hard drive.
+For long term storage, I recommend two identical external hard drives with the same content…but you store them in two different locations.
 It’s great to upload an extra set to the online storage company of your choice, but don’t rely on them to store your photographs indefinitely.

 - Lightweight enough to carry around.